Reviews You Can Rely On

 Very basic interior storage features

-The Samsonite Omni PC Hardside Expandable 28" is the ultimate option for those who like to pack just about everything and know it's protected.
+The Samsonite Freeform Large Spinner is a serious option for those who like to pack just about everything and know it's reasonably protected.
 This luggage offers ample room to haul various items, from wetsuits and climbing shoes to uniforms for a whole team.
 Its side expansion panel allows for additional storage space after a vacation full of souvenir collecting.
-This rolling travel bag smoothly navigates through crowds and corners with little effort, thanks to its four wheels and telescoping handle.
-Its polycarbonate construction is tough enough to hold up to airport tarmacs and concrete stairwells.
-The Omni is also lightweight for its large capacity, weighing just under ten pounds.
+This rolling travel bag smoothly navigates through crowds and corners with little effort, thanks to its upgraded dual-wheeled spinners.
+Its polypropylene construction is tough enough to hold up to airport tarmacs and concrete stairwells, although it does scratch more easily than polycarbonate.
+The FreeForm is also lightweight for its large capacity, weighing under 10 pounds.
 The bag opens along the middle and separates into two shallower compartments equipped with mesh nets and straps to keep items secured on their designated sides.
 When zipped, this suitcase can be reliably secured with its incorporated TSA-approved lock.

-Despite its advantages, the Omni PC has some drawbacks.
-The sheer size and depth of the bag can easily lead to exceeding the 50-pound airline weight limit, resulting in expensive overweight luggage charges.
-Moreover, when the bag is only packed halfway, the additional space allows items to shift inside.
-The suitcase is hindered when faced with rough terrains, as the small spinner wheels offer little support on rocks and curbsides.
-The bag's weight and lack of easy maneuverability when fully packed can also be a challenge, especially if any lifting is needed.
-If you don't need a bag this big, take a look at the smaller carry on version of the Omni PC that we tested.
+Despite its advantages, the Freeform has some drawbacks.
+When the bag is only packed halfway, the additional space allows items to shift inside.
+We also question its long-term durability after years of heavy use, so we only recommend it for moderate travel (2-4 flights per year).
+If you don't need a bag this big, take a look at the smaller carry on version of the Freeform that we tested.
 If you don't have a problem upping the travel budget, you may want to consider the Away The Large.
 It has an excellent packing system, a super durable shell, and a smooth ride.

 Credit: Jason Wanlass